jaimesimns/sonification-mre-notes/mar16.md

 ## A Return to SynthFont

 So far SynthFont has been the best in terms of doing anything, so I returned there.
 Figured out how to change instruments among their pre-sets, (Plug and Play --> MIDI Program --> choose from presets), but I still don't know how to upload different sounds or remix them.

+Time to give up for the day, and do all my other work (joy).